Art-O-Mat

 The Art-O-Mat was born in 1997 when artist Clark Whittington (Winston-Salem, NC) exhibited a selection of his paintings at a local café, the Penny Universitie.
 Alongside the paintings, Whittington dispensed his photographs from a then-recently banned cigarette vending machine.
 At the conclusion of the exhibit, café owner Cynthia Giles asked Whittington to make the machine a permanent installation.
 It was at this point that the two rounded up local artists to participate in what would soon become a National sensation.

-Now, more than 25 years later, Art-O-Mat vending machines distribute artwork in more than 200 locations nationally and internationally at the low price of $5.
+Now, nearly 30 years later, Art-O-Mat vending machines distribute artwork in more than 200 locations nationally and internationally.
 Venues include cafés and hair salons, along with galleries, art museums, and even casinos.
 Each machine is a lovingly restored antique cigarette vending machine uniquely decorated by Whittington and his team.

-The curated selection in each machine varies, and artists are encouraged to submit prototypes to Artists In Cellophane for review and possible inclusion in the program.
+The curated selection in each machine varies weekly.
+Artists are encouraged to apply to Artists In Cellophane to participate.

 Products made in USA support the American economy, and reduce the environmental impact of transporting goods around the globe.